kmalakoff/backbone-articulation/README.md

   c) new() only and using Javascript's garbage collection
   d) plain old JSON (with no custom serialization)

-**You can use heterogenous lifecycles paradigms in the same model for your attributes and even embed Backbone models in your attributes!**
+**Note: You can use heterogenous lifecycles paradigms in the same model's attributes and even embed Backbone models in your attributes (by adding type attribute)!**

 * see [Lifecycle.js][0] for more details.